*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 The general universal guideline is 3 hours for international flights and 2 hours for domestic flights, and to be on the safe side if you’re asking my official advice, I’d say stick to those guidelines.

-Oh by they way, if you are flying domestically, you generally don’t have to take off your shoes and can generally take food and drinks through, but they will take lighters from you.
+Oh by they way, if you are only flying domestically, you generally don’t have to take off your shoes and can generally take food and drinks through, but they will take lighters from you.

-The lines to check your bags is usually what takes some time, and it usually takes longer the closer you arrive to your flight time, so it’s a bit of a double edged sword.
+The lines to check your bags is usually what takes time, and it usually takes longer the closer you arrive to your flight time, so it’s a bit of a double edged sword.

 For international, I would say give yourself at least 2.5 hours.

-Better to be safe and be bored at the airport than sorry and miss your flight.
+Better to be safe and bored at the airport than sorry and miss your flight.
 I have also heard of them giving you a hard time if you arrive less than 3 hours before an international flight.

 I’ve also had them open up and search my carryons whenever I’ve carried bags of coffee and books on several occasions.
 So, if you’re carrying anything at all that might look like a bag or block of something on the x-ray, don’t cut the time too close.